Density dependence of the quark condensate in isospin-asymmetric nuclear matter: Results

 Despite being a small contribution, the isospin-asymmetry of the surrounding nuclear matter plays a role in the in-medium quark condensate.
 As shown in \cref{fig:condensate-different-ratios}, for normal nuclear density $\rho = \rho_0$, different values for the neutron-to-proton ratio have a small effect on the in-medium quark condensate.
 In particular, when plotted logarithmically, one can clearly see that the plot is symmetric around the point $\rho_n/\rho_p=1$, which symbolizes isospin symmetric nuclear matter.
 This means, the in-medium quark condensate behaves the same for a certain ratio $\rho_n/\rho_p$ and for the inverse ratio $(\rho_n/\rho_p)^{-1}$ because of isospin symmetry.
 This can also be seen on the far left and far right ends of the plot, which correspond to proton matter and neutron matter, respectively.
 Furthermore, there is no significant effect if we treat protons and neutrons with different masses $m_p\neq m_n$.

-For interactions between nucleons the Delta particle might be an important ingredient, however in this work we do not consider dynamical Delta interactions.
-Since some Delta contributions are already implicitly included in the low-energy constants, our calculations are expected to be valid as long as dynamical Delta interactions are not required.
-Otherwise, one would have to include the Delta fields in the Lagrangian and investigate their in-medium effects.
+For interactions between nucleons the $\Delta$ baryons might be an important ingredient, as suggested by Ref.~\cite{Kaiser2008}, however in this work we do not consider dynamical $\Delta$ interactions.
+Since some $\Delta$ contributions are already implicitly included in the low-energy constants, our calculations are expected to be valid as long as dynamical $\Delta$ interactions are not required.
+Otherwise, one would have to include the $\Delta$ fields in the Lagrangian and investigate their in-medium effects.